zuphilip/slides-1/skohub-swib19/skohub-swib19.md

 ---

 ## Open Educational Resources (OER)
-- various resource types: from task sheets to simulations & software
+- various resource types: from task sheets to textbooks to simulations & software
 - anything text-based, audio, video, interactive
 - published on different platforms on the web: video platforms, homepages, slide platforms, wikis, repositories etc.

 ---

-## Possible approaches
+## Possible approach
 - set up OER repos
+- upload / re-publish content there
-- harvest data via OA-PMH
+- harvest data via OAI-PMH
 - normalize data and index into discovery services
-- offer "information competence" courses so that people know how to use our infrastructure
+- tell people where to go for search

 ---

-## No, not again
+## No. Not again.

 ---

 ## Why not?
+Drawbacks of a repo approach
 - only resources in repos are covered, not elswhere on the web
-- Users have to know where to find your service to start searching
+- users have to know where to find your service to start searching
-- The approach is "off the web"
+- it's repository-centric & "off the web"
+- we have little technical debt with OER & the chance to try out something new

 ---

 ### Repository-centric, not web-centric
-> <small>Conceptually, we have come to see [OAI-PMH] as repository-centric instead of resource-centric or web-centric.
+> <span style="font-size:28px;">Conceptually, we have come to see [OAI-PMH] as repository-centric instead of resource-centric or web-centric.
 It has its starting point in the repository, which is considered to be the center of the universe.
 Interoperability is framed in terms of the repository, rather than in terms of the web and its primitives.
-This kind of repository, although it resides on the web, hinders seamless access to its content because it does not fully embrace the ways of the web.</small>
+This kind of repository, although it resides on the web, hinders seamless access to its content because it does not fully embrace the ways of the web.</span>

 <small>– [Van de Sompel/Nelson 2015](https://dx.doi.org/10.1045/november2015-vandesompel)</small>

 ---

-## How could a web-centric or resource-centric approach to discovery like?
+## How could a web-centric or resource-centric approach to discovery look like?

 ---

 ## Make it subject-oriented
 ## & start with shared domain models

+Note:
+  Sollen wir hier und unten wirklich von "domain models" sprechen?
+Oder besser "KOS", "classification"?
+  FO: Würde nicht von "domain models" sprechen - KOS ist doch ok?

 ---